htmlgxn/ytdl-nfo/README.md

 ```

 ## Usage
-To download in working directory (creates a subfolder)
+To download in working directory (creates a subfolder):
 ```bash
 ytdl-nfo <youtube-url>
 ```
-To change from default directory
+To change from default directory:
 ```bash
 ytdl-nfo <youtube-url> --output_directory /path/to/directory
 ```